xionluhnis/zigfy/README.md

 Future things
 =============
-  * Mapping click to switchLayout, and mouseover/down to maps navigation
   * Switch to **full** layout by default
   * Maybe add a timing bar for autoNav
   * Maybe a navigation button for layouts